 Staff who are concerned about the conduct of a colleague (including a member of supply staff or a volunteer) towards a pupil or pupils are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
-All staff must remember that the welfare of the child is paramount and they have an obligation to raise any concerns with the DSL.
+All staff must remember that the welfare of the child is paramount and they have an obligation to raise any concerns without delay.
+The processes for handling a concern or Allegation about a colleague is outlined in the 'Low-Level Concerns and Allegations Policy'.
+A copy of the full policy can be accessed in the Policies and Handbooks section of SharePoint.